ygorrodrigues/wexproject/README.md

 ## TODO
 - Review error response for exchange rate not found in 6 months
 - Review unit tests
+- Revalidated purchase description to a max of 50 chars and add unit test
+- Revalidated amount: must be a valid positive amount rounded to the nearest cent and add unit test
+- Handle future dates from transaction date (should handle past also? i think not)
+- Add controller unit tests
+- Move call to api on exchange rate service to a new exchange rate repository
+- Add repository unit tests
 - Add and/or verify test fixtures for currencies, with some that has within 6 months and others dont
 - Integration tests using the api
 - Review how to be a production ready